giantpenguin/Foundation-spa-react_fork/src/frontend/README.md

 ### 2.3.
 Step 3: Configure environment
 Configure the environment, by creating a `.env.local` file in the frontend root folder, with the following contents:
+Note: the OPTIMIZELY_DXP_URL must end with slash /

 ```env
 # Optimizely Content Cloud